OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

 ## GOV.UK Notify

-If you want to send emails from your development instance, or update any API keys for the deployed instances, you'll need an account for [GOV.UK Notify](https://www.notifications.service.gov.uk) - ask someone on the team to invite you.
+If you want to send emails from your development instance, or update any API keys for the deployed instances, you'll need an account for [GOV.UK Notify](https://www.notifications.service.gov.uk).

 ## Keycloak